wsor4035/dev.luanti.org/content/for-engine-devs/git-guidelines.md

 Feature freezes take effect in the master branch, and while the freeze is active, a separate development branch ("dev" or some other suitable name) is made into which pull requests are merged.
 It is then rebased onto master once the freeze is over.
 However, creating the branch may be skipped (**it usually is!**) when nobody feels like merging features during a feature freeze.

-The `minetest` and `minetest_game` repositories contain the stable-0.4 branch, which has to be updated to the latest stable 0.4 series version at each release.
+The `luanti` and `minetest_game` repositories contain the stable-0.4 branch, which has to be updated to the latest stable 0.4 series version at each release.

 ### Upstream pull requests